unioslo/zabbix-auto-config/README.md

 EOF
 ```

+This will create a new config file, set up a source collector, and create mapping files for siteadmins and properties to host groups and templates.

-### Running
+#### Running

 Installing the application adds the `zac` command to your path.
-You can run the application with:
+After activating your virtual environment, you can run the application with:

 ```bash
 zac
 ```

-## Systemd unit
+### Systemd unit

 To add automatic startup of the application with systemd, create a unit file in `/etc/systemd/system/zabbix-auto-config.service`: